PolySync/kevlar-laces/README.md

 ## Installation

+There are two different methods for suggested installation, depending on whether you plan to alter this tool or just use the secure commands out of the box.

+### Installation for development

 Clone the `kevlar-laces` repository to wherever you normally keep your repositories.
+Run the script with the `--dev` flag.
 The install script will create symlinks to that location.
 For example purposes, the `~/repos` directory is used, but any persistent location will work.

 ```
 $ cd ~/repos
 $ git clone git@github.com:PolySync/kevlar-laces
 $ cd kevlar-laces
-$ . ./install.sh
+$ . ./install.sh --dev
 ```

 The above example explicitly runs the install script with a preceding `.`.
 This